 Applications of AOMs

 Acousto-optic modulators find many applications:

 - They are used for Q switching of solid-state lasers.
-The AOM, called Q switch, then serves to block the laser resonator before the pulse is generated.
+The AOM, here more specifically called an acousto-optic Q switch, then serves to block the laser resonator before the pulse is generated.
 In most cases, the zero-order (not diffracted) beam is used under lasing conditions, and the AOM is turned on when lasing should be prohibited.
 This requires that the caused diffraction losses (possibly for two passes per resonator round trip) are higher than the laser gain.
 For more details, see the article on acousto-optic Q switches.

 - AOMs can also be used for cavity dumping of solid-state lasers, generating either nanosecond or ultrashort pulses.
 In the latter case, the speed of an AOM is sufficient only in the case of a relatively long laser resonator; an electro-optic modulator may otherwise be required.